FAQs about packaging and contract packing

 Stretch wrap is used as outer packaging to protect a product.
 It’s wrapped around a bulk of products to keep them tightly bound.

 It varies, but polyolefin (POF) is a common type of shrink wrap, as is PVC shrink wrap.

 What does the gauge on stretch wrap mean?

 The gauge is the thickness of stretch film.
-1 gauge is one hundredth of a millimetre, so 100 gauge is one mil thickness.
+1 gauge is one-hundredth of a millimetre, so 100 gauge is one-millimetre thickness.
 The most common gauge for stretch wrap is 80.
 Heavy boxes and bundles (loads up to 2800 – 3000 lbs) will work better with a gauge of around 100.
 As a general rule, the lower gauges are best suited to lighter, smaller loads.
 As the gauge increases the strength of the wrap increases making it more suitable for heavier loads, or loads with more sharp corners.

 What is retort sterilization?

 Retort sterilization involves putting food into a special pouch called a retort pouch that can withstand high temperatures.
 The pouch is exposed to high temperatures or hot steam to sterilise the food.